jbhannah/jbhannah.net/src/articles/2016-08-28-carrierwave-concerns.md

 end
 ```

-Do whatever configuration in this module that you want all of your uploaders to
+Do whatever configuration in this module that you want all of your uploaders
-have or be able to override.
+to have or be able to override.
 Put any CarrierWave DSL method calls (e.g.
-`process`) in the `included` block.
-All of this module's instance methods will
+`ruby›process`) in the `ruby›included` block.
+All of this module's instance
-be added to the instances of any uploader class that `include`s it.
+methods will be added to the instances of any uploader class that
+`ruby›include`s it.

 ## A Basic Uploader